BayAreaMetro/tm2py-utils/tm2py_utils/docs/index.md

 # Generate summaries for a model run
 python summarize_model_run.py "C:/path/to/ctramp_output"

-# View summaries (use Excel, Python, R, or dashboard tools)
+# View summaries (use Excel, Python, R, or other analysis tools)
 ```

 **📚 New to the validation system?** Check out: